The Country Mouse and the City Mouse Adventures: Main characters

-Episodes
+Production

-ProductionThe Country Mouse and the City Mouse Adventures was initially produced as a 26-episode series costing US$9 million.
+The Country Mouse and the City Mouse Adventures was initially produced as a 26-episode series costing US$9 million.
 Production partners Germany's Ravensburger; Reader's Digest in the U.S., and Canadian CINAR (now WildBrain), which contributed US$6 million towards the original project's funding.

 The show's main characters were first introduced in the 1993 HBO special, The Country Mouse and the City Mouse: A Christmas Tale.
 It was loosely based on the classic fable by Aesop.